docker-archive/dcus-hol-2017/docker-enterprise/README.md

 8. Repeat step 2 with the same values and click Save Changes.

-9. Observe a succesful rolling update in the Visualizer.
+9. Observe a successful rolling update in the Visualizer.
 You will start to see each container being updated with the new image and in good health.